No, It Isn't

 "No, It Isn't" is a song by American rock band +44, released on December 13, 2005 as their debut track.
 The song was written about bassist Mark Hoppus and drummer Travis Barker's previous musical outfit, Blink-182, and the group's breakup.
-The track's lyrics largely concern former bandmate Tom DeLonge, and also encompass feelings of betrayal by friends and label executives.
+The track's lyrics largely concern former bandmate Tom DeLonge (Although, they never truly acknowledge this, Hence the name “No, it isn’t”) and also encompass feelings of betrayal by friends and label executives.

 "No, It Isn't"—titled so to avoid press questions on the matter of whether it was about their former bandmate.
 It was available for digital download on the band's official website as the first single on December 13, 2005, the day DeLonge was also due to release material of his own and also, non-coincidentally, his thirtieth birthday.
 The demo was later released as a CD single of 500 copies, and re-recorded for the band's debut album, When Your Heart Stops Beating.